Wintermute2036/Synthetic-Insights/README.md

-# Synthetic Insights by Wintermute
+# Synthetic Insights

-A personal OSINT aggregation and visualization dashboard built on publicly available data feeds, rendered on an interactive 3D globe.
+### A personal OSINT aggregation and visualization dashboard
+*Built by Wintermute2036 in collaboration with Claude (Anthropic)*

 **Status: In Development**